YourWaifuIsShip/Azur-Lane-Guides/ALEN Tier Guide (Year of the Corgi Edition).md

 ### Evaluation Criteria:
 - Ships are tiered by their PvE PERFORMANCE first and foremost, but notes on notable PvP usage will be made if suitable.
-- Ships are tiered according to their ability to act as a STAND-ALONE UNIT; if a unit is strictly meant to be a supporter (eg. Vestal), performs better in a specific composition or under specific circumstances, it will be noted with a second tier mark.
+- Ships are tiered according to their ability to act as a STAND-ALONE unit.
+- Ships unable to fulfil the above criterion (eg. carriers as a whole, Vestal) are rated according to their ability to act as a SUPPORT unit; buffs/debuffs/aa/heals garner higher ranks than sheer damage output, especially during boss fights.
+See assorted notes for reasoning.
 - Ships are compared to others in their OWN CLASS for tiering purposes; if two ships are have comparable stats and purpose, the least expensive one will be ranked higher.
 - Ships in a tier are listed alphabetically and in order of nationality (USS -> HMS -> IJN -> KMS).
 - All units are assumed to be MAXED (ie. lv100, BiS gear, SL10 across the board).